Malaria prophylaxis: Strategies

 Recent improvements in malaria prevention strategies have further enhanced its effectiveness in combating areas highly infected with the malaria parasite.
 Additional bite prevention measures include mosquito and insect repellents that can be directly applied to skin.
 This form of mosquito repellent is slowly replacing indoor residual spraying, which is considered to have high levels of toxicity by World Health Organization (WHO).
 Further additions to preventive care are sanctions on blood transfusions.
 Once the malaria parasite enters the erythrocytic stage, it can adversely affect blood cells, making it possible to contract the parasite through infected blood.

-Chloroquine may be used where the parasite is still sensitive, however many malaria parasite strains are now resistant.
-Mefloquine (Lariam), or doxycycline (available generically), or the combination of atovaquone and proguanil hydrochloride (Malarone) are frequently recommended.
+Chloroquine may be used where the parasite is still sensitive, however many malaria parasite strains have become resistant to it.
+Mefloquine (Lariam), doxycycline, or the combination of atovaquone and proguanil (Malarone) are frequently recommended.

 Medications

 In choosing the agent, it is important to weigh the risk of infection against the risks and side effects associated with the medications.